buhrmi/inertiax/CONTRIBUTING.md

 ### 3. Write a Playwright Test

 Add a new Playwright test to verify your change.
-Playwright allows us to test features across all adapters without duplicating test logic.

 ```typescript
 // tests/your-feature.spec.ts